FeastFramework/framework/docs/service-container.md

 The service container is made up of several files working together.

 1. `container.php` - This file is created when you first install FEAST and contains all the mappings for the built-in FEAST classes.
-You can add your own items to the container here as well.
+These classes can be overriden by your own custom implementations of the FEAST interface.
+In addition, You can add your own items to the container here as well.
 2. `Feast\DependencyInjector.php` - This file contains the `di` function.
 This function takes a class or interface name and any optional arguments and returns the matching item from the container.
 3. `Feast\ServiceContainer.php` - This class holds the items for the container.